 Based on an open Em7, a one fretted note chord.
 The same as the Major to minor relationship, the 7th to minor 7th, is a one note one fret variation.
 Again the major third moves to the minor third.

 Sometimes called A shaped barres, these are all based on some form of the open A chord.
 As in the root 6 barres, root 5 means that the root note is found on the fifth string: A. Notes on the fifth string from the open A to the twelfth fret are:

 A• A♯/B♭ • B • C • C♯/D♭ • D • D♯/E♭ • E • F • F♯/G♭ • G • G♯/A♭

 Root 5 Major Barre Chords

 Based on an open A Major shape, these chords have proven to be the hardest to form, especially with the normal third finger barre as well as the first finger barre.
-Some people (myself included) have a hard time bending the third finger back at the first knuckle.
+Some people (myself included) have a hard time bending the third finger back at the third knuckle.
 This is essential to make the first string ring.
 I have seen students struggle with this shape more than any other.
 I have also seen students that can bend that knuckle on a ninety degree angle.
 Kind of freakish looking.
 If you find you just cannot do the third finger barre, try the alternate fingering of second, third and fourth.
 This gets harder up the neck, as the frets get closer together.